What is an uninsured driver promise?

 Key takeaways

-If you’re involved in an accident with an uninsured driver, you can claim on your fully comprehensive car insurance policy, or through the MIB if you weren’t at fault
+If you’re involved in an accident with an uninsured driver, you can claim on your fully comprehensive car insurance policy, or through the Motor Insurers' Bureau (MIB) if you weren’t at fault

-Some policies include an uninsured driver promise, which protects your no claims discount and waives your excess fee when you claim
+Some policies include an uninsured driver promise, which protects your no-claims discount and waives your excess fee or refunds it when you claim

-Use the Motor Insurance Database to check if the other driver is insured, or talk to your insurance provider
+Use the MIB to check if the other driver is insured, or talk to your insurance provider

 What is an uninsured driver promise?